Chef Advocate Highlight: Nathalie Dupree

 In 2015 Ms. Dupree was awarded a “Who’s Who of Food and Beverage” by the James Beard Foundation in recognition of her myriad contributions to the culinary world.

-As a Southern food and American wild-caught shrimp advocate, Nathalie was recently honored by the International Association of Culinary Professionals (IACP).
+As a Southern food and American wild-caught shrimp advocate, Nathalie was honored by the International Association of Culinary Professionals (IACP).

 Visit Chef Nathalie Dupree’s Chef Advocate Page for more information!

 November 3, 2022, BILOXI, Mississippi – Wild American Shrimp®, the American Shrimp Processors Association (ASPA)’s marketing program for wild-caught Gulf and South Atlantic Shrimp, has announced...